suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 Let us create an API to manage our game nights.
-When creating a game night, we'd like to track the name of the game we will play, the name of the person hosting the event, their address, the date and time the game will start, and the minimum and the maximum number of people the game can support.
+When creating a game night, we'd like to track the name of the game we will play, the name of the person hosting the event, their address, the date and time the game will start, the minimum and the maximum number of people the game can support.

 ## API Definition